BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/13_4_Generate_a_Payment_Request.md

 - Data part : UNIX Timestamp + tagged parts include a payment hash, the pubkey of the payee node, an optional description of the payment, an expiration time, and some extra routing information.

+> :book: ***Conditional payments.

+As we said in Setting a channel chapter and although the channels are created between two participants, the channels can be connected to each other forming a payment network to allow payments between all the network participants without having a direct channel between them using an smart contract called **Hashed Time Locked Contract**.

+> :book: ***Hashed Time Locked Contract.

+A Hashed Time Locked Contract is a conditional payment that use hashlocks and timelocks to ensure payment security.
+This means that receiver must presents a payment preimage or generate a cryptographic proof of payment before a given time otherwise the payer can cancel the contract by spending it.
+This contracts are created as outputs from the Commitment transaction.

+> :book: ***Commitment transaction.

+Commitment transactions is a transaction that spends the funding transaction.
+Each peer holds the other peer's signature meaning that either one can spent his commitment transaction whatever he wants.
+After each new commitment transaction is created the old one is revoked.

 ### Node information